7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Barrage Vauban dam and viewing platform in Strasbourg, France

 To the west of Ponts Couverts is Barrage Vauban, a defensive dam built in the 17th century.
-If the city was attacked, doors could be lowered from the 13 arches on the dam, thus flooding the land south and making it impossible for enemy soldiers to enter.
+If the city was attacked, doors could be lowered from the 13 arches, thus flooding the land and making it impossible for enemy soldiers to advance.

-Today, visitors can walk through the arcade to cross the river – or ascend the stairs to the observation deck (open only during the day).
-The elevated lookout provides stunning views of Ponts Couverts, Petite France and the Strasbourg Cathedral.
+Today, visitors can walk through the arcade to cross the river – or ascend the stairs to the observation deck.
+The elevated lookout provides stunning Strasbourg views.

 Neustadt Strasbourg